Tell Me More About This "Free Preschool Thing" ... Fact Or Fantasy?

 Q: How do I get my child enrolled in one of these programs?

-A: You can call day care centers or faith-based schools who currently provide preschool education and ask them if they plan to participate in the voluntary pre-kindergarten program.
+A: You can call day care centers or faith-based schools who currently provide preschool education and ask them if they participate in the voluntary pre-kindergarten program.
 If they say "yes" then ask enrollment details.
-If they say "maybe" ask to put your child on their list of potential students.
-For a list of providers in your area you may use the yellow pages or contact Child Care Resource & Referral at (813)744-8941 ext.229.
-You should also go to the state's website at www.vpkflorida.org and fill out the online forms that put you on their mailing list for the latest information.
+For a list of providers in your area you may call the Hillsborough Early Learning Coalition (813)515-2340.
+You should also go to the elchc's website at www.elchc.org and fill out the online forms that put you on their mailing list for the latest information.
 Playtime Learning Academy is a certified provider.
 Part time and extended day classes are available.
-Open enrollment is in the month of April and throughout the school year as space allows.
+To start VPK at a school of your choice, first complete the VPK certificate application online at: www.elchc.org (click on "Families" and then "VPK for Families").
+You will receive the VPK certificate by email which you will then sign and bring to your preschool for enrollment.

 Q: How many hours will my child attend school in this program?